getporter/porter/docs/content/references/cli/create.md

 ### Synopsis

 Create a bundle.
-This generates a porter bundle in the current directory.
+This generates a porter bundle in the directory with the specified name or in the current directory if no name is provided.

 ```
-porter create [flags]
+porter create [bundle-name] [flags]
 ```

 ### Options